 In light of UN Security Council Resolution 2178, which, inter alia, “Calls upon Member States to require that airlines operating in their territories provide Advance Passenger Information to the appropriate national authorities”, IATA is cooperating closely with UN counter-terrorism structures to develop global capacity building measures promoting harmonized passenger data exchange programs.

 The objective is to promote IATA key principles on passenger data, including that API exchange programs are aligned with existing standards, that States request data with the use of the Single Window concept, and promote more efficient and efficient use of API so that States and passengers can realize Facilitation benefits at immigration.

 IATA is actively contributing expertise to the UN Counter-Terrorism Centre’s (CCT) Advance Passenger Information (API) Project, which includes other stakeholders such ICAO, WCO, IOM and INTERPOL.
 The project is designed to deliver five “Workshops on Raising Awareness and Building Capacity on API.

 Advance Passenger Information (API)

 Passenger Name Records (PNR)

 Access to PNR is required in six countries today and in the works in thirty more.
 Passenger Name Records (PNR) contain data provided by travelers at the time of booking, and are held in airlines’ reservation systems until check-in.
 However, most legislations state that personal data should only be used for the purposes it was given, unless explicitly authorized by the data subject, should not be kept for an excessive amount of time and must only be seen by those that have a need to see it.

 What we do

-IATA actively influences governments to adopt international standards and best practices.
-This includes the widespread distribution of guidance materials, holding seminars in countries considering implementation, and active lobbying and assistance where needed.
+Education and Guidance: IATA actively influences governments to adopt international standards and best practices.
+This includes the distribution of guidance materials, holding seminars in countries considering implementation, and active lobbying and assistance where needed.